 - Always shake well.

 - Check for damage when you take off the protective band.
-Clean the cap before using.
+Clean the cap before using it.

-- Invert cap; press down to pierce foil, then turn cap a half turn.
+- Invert cap; press down to pierce foil, then turn the cap a half turn.

 - Remove foil.